Chris Hammons | October 11, 2023 | Car Accidents

 Maybe you were running late and fully aware that you were speeding.
 Or maybe you got a little too enthusiastic about the song you were jamming to and didn’t realize you were barreling down the interstate like a Nascar driver.
 Suddenly, you catch a glimpse of flashing blue and red lights in your rearview mirror, and your stomach starts doing cartwheels.
 You’ve been pulled over for speeding, which happens to almost all of us sooner or later.
 On the flipside, you could be reading this post because you’ve been the victim of a reckless driver.
-Our Oklahoma City car accident attorney shares what you need to know about Oklahoma’s speeding and reckless driving laws.
+Our Oklahoma City car accident attorney shares what you need to know about Oklahoma speeding laws.

 Basic Speeding Law

+You may be wondering how much over the speed limit is a felony in Oklahoma.
 Oklahoma’s Basic Speeding Law is general and self-explanatory.
 It states that:

 “Any person driving a vehicle on a highway shall drive the same at a careful and prudent speed not greater than nor less than is reasonable and proper, having due regard to the traffic, surface and width of the highway and any other conditions then existing.”